 Operator loader station before camera installation:

-Design: CAD layout for camera placement, lighting, and cable routing
+CAD layout for camera placement, lighting, and cable routing:

 Kit included: